traycold/kobo-nightmode/README.md

 How it works
 ------------
-This hack works by intercepting and modifying screen-update requests on-the-fly from the main reader application.
+This hack works by intercepting and modifying screen-update (and set brightness level) requests on-the-fly from the main reader application.
 This is accomplished by interposing the `ioctl()` function using LD_PRELOAD.
 Therefore `/etc/init.d/rcS` has to be modified to start `nickel`, the main app with the `screenInv.so` dynamic library.
 For the Kobo Aura, the inverting has to be done in software due to a kernel bug.
 By interposing `mmap()`, memory accesses to framebuffer can be redirected into a virtual buffer, from which the inverted data is pushed to the screen.